BrenoFischer/gradys-gs/README.md

 </br>
 Inside the <i>'receive'</i> method of this Consumer's Class, it's up to you to write the command's logic, according to your communication protocol.
 </br>
-When handling with HTTP requests, you can insert the new command to  the command's list, inside config.ini file.
+When handling with **HTTP requests**, you can insert the new command to  the command's list, inside config.ini file.
 The Consumer can iterate this list and check the command received, mapping to the right endpoint.
 ```javascript
 [commands-list]
 20 = position_absolute_json,get